Remo Williams: The Adventure Begins: Music

 The soundtrack features an instrumental score written by composer Craig Safan, released by Perseverance Records on CD on August 7, 2006, and later reissued by Intrada Records.
 However, the title song, Remo's Theme (What If), written and sung by Styx member Tommy Shaw, is not included on that album.
 Shaw released the song as a solo artist on his 1985 album What If.

 Release

 Critical reception

-The film received generally negative reviews from critics.
-On Rotten Tomatoes it has an approval rating of 39% based on 18 reviews.
+The film received generally mixed reviews from critics.
+On Rotten Tomatoes it has an approval rating of 44% based on 18 reviews.

 The Los Angeles Times noted that Hamilton and Wood's result while "downplaying the violence and uplifting the humor, have delivered a welcome and breezy alternative to the mayhem and genocide of Rambo and Commando."

 Box office

 Remo Williams: The Adventure Begins... opened on October 11, 1985, and earned $3,376,971 in its opening weekend, ranking #4 at the United States box office.
 By the end of its run, the film grossed $14,393,902 in the domestic box office.
 This dashed hopes for a series.

 In an interview, screenwriter Christopher Wood expressed his opinion on the film's lack of success at the box office.
 He questioned the choice of Fred Ward, who he thought was a good actor but not leading man material, saying he thought Ed Harris, who was up for the role, might have had more appeal.
 He went on to say "I had also written a slam bang action finale that was cut for budgetary reasons.
 That didn’t help."